smxi/php-html-mime-mail/README.txt

 PHP Version 5.3.29

-NOTE: There will be NO support for very old PHP versions, this project is all about keeping all deprecated or obselete PHP syntax out, not supporting it.
+NOTE: There will be NO support for very old PHP versions, this project is all about keeping all deprecated or obsolete PHP syntax out, not supporting it.
 This could should ideally always work on the latest PHP version, within reason.

 IMPORTANT: this version is not fully compatible with version 5 of htmlMimeMail.